mik90/dotfiles/README.md

 NixOS install for my framework laptop

-`/etc/nixos` is symlinked to this folder. e.g. sudo ln -sv  `/path/to/this/folder/framework-nixos /etc/nixos`

 ## desktop-nixos/

 NixOS install for my desktop's linux partition

-`/etc/nixos` is symlinked to this folder.  e.g. sudo ln -sv  `/path/to/this/folder/desktop-nixos /etc/nixos`

 ## flake.nix

-I eventually want to be able to build this via flakes but it's not working yet.

-It should eventually build with `nixos-rebuild build --flake '.#framework'` (or desktop)
+It should eventually build with `nixos-rebuild build --flake '.#framework'` (or '.#desktop')

+After first running, it can then run with `nixos-rebuild build --flake '.#'`.
+Or maybe just `--flake ''`?

 Once that's done, I can just clone this entire repo to `/etc/nixos` so `flake.nix` will be at the base of that dir